SHADOW-HUNTER100/Humaniod-Agentic-Textbook-1/Textbook/docs/docs/robotics/humanoid.md

 - Biomechanical modeling and control
 - Applications in service and assistive robotics

-For detailed specification, see the [full specification](../specs/7-humanoid-robotics-dev/spec.md).
+For detailed implementation, see the relevant modules in this documentation.